Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

 including historical data, market trends, and the investor's risk tolerance.
 Expected returns and variances play a crucial role in the process.
-Expected returns estimate the potential gains an investor anticipates from holding a particular asset, while variances measure the volatility or fluctuation in the asset's returns.
+Expected returns estimate the potential gains an investor anticipates from holding a particular asset, while variances measure the volatility or fluctuation in the assets' returns.

 The efficient frontier is a key concept in portfolio optimization.
 It represents the set of portfolios that offer the highest expected returns for a given level of risk.